samyipsh/tp/docs/UserGuide.md

 ### Tagging displayed persons : `tagall`

-Deletes the specified person from the NetworkUS contacts.
+Tags all displayed persons in the NetworkUS contacts with the specified tag.

 Format: `tagall TAG`